 Cats and dogs.
 No human can truly understand the mind of a cat or of a dog.
-But pretty fair conclusions can be drawn if we observe, think, and meditate on their actions and the manner in which those actions are carried out.
+But pretty fair conclusions can be drawn if we observe, think, and meditate on their actions and the manner in which these are carried out.

 Attempting to put this into practice, I deduced that there is one particular difference between cats and dogs and their instinctive behavior.
 Particularly is this so in connection with cleanliness, in their “taking care of business.”